numz/sd-wav2lip-uhq/README.md

 9. **Face Mask Erode**: This will erode the face mask to remove some area around the face. depends on the face size.
 10. **Mask Blur**: This will blur the mask to make it more smooth, try to keep it under or equal to **Mouth Mask Dilate**.
 11. **Code Former Fidelity**:
-    1. 0 means Better quality but will change a lot the face of the person and will create flickering between frames, 1 means less quality but will keep the face of the person more stable and will not create less flickering between frames.
-Under 0.5 is not recommended, experiment with this value to get the best result.
-0.75 is a good value to start with.
+    1. A value of 0 offers higher quality but may significantly alter the person's facial appearance and cause noticeable flickering between frames.
     2. A value of 1 provides lower quality but maintains the person's face more consistently and reduces frame flickering.
     3. Using a value below 0.5 is not advised.
 Adjust this setting to achieve optimal results.
 Starting with a value of 0.75 is recommended.
 12. **Active debug**: This will create step-by-step images in the debug folder.